scottjehl/Respond/README.md

 - Due to security restrictions, some browsers may not allow this script to work on file:// urls (because it uses xmlHttpRequest).
 Run it on a web server.

 - Currently, media attributes on link elements are supported, but only if the linked stylesheet contains no media queries.
 If it does contain queries, the media attribute will be ignored and the internal queries will be parsed normally.
+In other words, @media statements in the CSS take priority.

 - Currently, em units in your media query conditions are not supported.
 Tracked in #18